JkingYu/DiffExplorer/README.md

 # DiffExplorer - Differential Analysis Tool

-**DiffExplorer** is a lightweight statistical differential analysis tool designed for biomedical researchers.
-It enables data import, statistical testing, chart generation, and result export with zero coding.
+**DiffExplorer** is a lightweight statistical differential analysis tool for biomedical researchers with zero coding background.
+It enables data import, statistical testing, and chart generation — with results ready right before your lab meeting.
+Just unzip and run!

 ## Features